miklevin/MikeLev.in/_posts/2023-02-06-the-ais-will-find-you-if-you-re-unique.md

 ---
 date: 2023-02-06
 title: The AIs Will Find You If You're Unique
-permalink: /blog/the-ais-will-find-you-if-you-re-unique/
 headline: "Exploring Google Photos Processing: My Journey to Automate and Archive a Month of Photos"
 description: I'm taking my Google Photos processing to the next level by creating a service to download and copy one month of photos at random.
 To do this, I'm using Python scripts, headless Linux Chrome automation, and the headlines import to generate a list of files to be archived.
 I'm also taking the Google Photos tutorial out of the practice folder and moving it to the actual gphotos repo.
 Follow my journey as I take my Google Photos processing to the next level!
 keywords: Google Photos, Python, Scripts, Automation, Headless Linux Chrome, Microsoft Playwright, File Archiving, Tutorial, Repo, Scheduling, Download, Copy, Media IDs, Week-Size Chunks, Trash
-categories: automation, python, tutorial, microsoft playwright, google photos
+categories: python, scripts, google photos, automation, microsoft playwright, tutorial
+permalink: /blog/the-ais-will-find-you-if-you-re-unique/
 layout: post
 ---

 Be one of the most interesting people on the Net whether the general populace realizes it or not.
 AIs will eventually realize it for them.
 That's a huge